For Microchip Technology Incorporated [MCHP], Analyst sees a rise to $75. What next?

-Microchip Technology Incorporated [NASDAQ: MCHP] closed the trading session at $56.14 on 07/05/22.
-The day’s price range saw the stock hit a low of $54.33, while the highest price level was $56.16.
+Microchip Technology Incorporated [NASDAQ: MCHP] stock went on an upward path that rose over 0.56% on Tuesday, amounting to a one-week price increase of more than 5.45%.
 The company report on June 30, 2022 that New maXTouch® Knob on Display™ (KoD™) Touch Controller Family Disrupts Traditional Touchscreen Designs.

 3 Tiny Stocks Primed to Explode